vinodkumarhs1962/skinspire_V2/Project_docs/MAster documents/SkinSpire Clinic HMS Technical Development Guidelines v2.0.md

 Migration Strategy: Project_docs/Model-Driven Database Migration Strategy.md
-Frontend Development: Project_docs/Front end Approach and Design.md Testing Strategy: Project_docs/Technical Guide - Managing Database Environments in Flask Testing.md By adhering to these guidelines, you ensure that your contributions to the SkinSpire Clinic HMS maintain consistency with the established architecture, enabling smooth integration and long-term maintainability.
+Frontend Development: Project_docs/Front end Approach and Design.md Testing Strategy: Project_docs/Technical Guide - Managing Database Environments in Flask Testing.md By adhering to these guidelines, you ensure that your contributions to the Skinspire Clinic HMS maintain consistency with the established architecture, enabling smooth integration and long-term maintainability.